natydasilva/PPtreeExt/README.md

 [![Travis-CI Build Status](https://travis-ci.org/natydasilva/PPtreeExt.svg?branch=master)](https://travis-ci.org/natydasilva/PPtreeExt)

 # PPtreeExt

-PPtreeExt is an R package that extends the PPtree algorithm  for classification problems.
-The extentions allows to handle multiple splits per group and more complex structures than the original algorithm.
+PPtreeExt is an R package with extensons to the Projection Pursuit Tree (PPtree) algorithm to improve its performance in multi-class settings and under nonlinear separations.
+The PPtree classifier finds separations between classes  based on linear combinations of variables by optimizing a projection pursuit index.
+One of its limitations is a rigid structure: the depth of a PPtree object is at most
+$G$-1, where $G$ is the number of classes, with each class assigned to a single terminal node.
+The proposed modifications enhance predictive performance in multi-class contexts, particularly in situations involving outliers or asymmetries.
+The objective is to increase the classifier's flexibility to handle more complex scenarios, while retaining interpretability.
+The package includes an interactive web application to explore the behavior of the original and modified PPtree classifiers under a variety of scenarios.
+This interactive tool played a key role in identifying limitations of the original algorithm and informing the design of the proposed modifications.

 ## Installation